ibm-cloud-docs/cloud-object-storage/iam/buckets.md

 ## Granting access to a user
 {: #iam-user-access}

-If the user needs to be able to use the console, it is necessary to **also** grant them a minimum platform access role of `Viewer` on the instance itself in addition to the service access role (such as `Reader`).
-This allows them to view all buckets and list the objects within them.
-Then, select **Bucket permissions** from the left navigation menu, select the user, and select the level of access (`Manager` or `Writer`) that they require.
+If the user needs to be able to use the console but should not be able to see the list of all buckets within an instance, it is necessary to custom platform access role.
+This allows them to view only appropriate buckets and list the objects within them.

-If the user interacts with data by using the API and doesn't require console access, _and_ they are a member of your account, you can grant access to a single bucket without any access to the parent instance.
+If the user interacts with data by using the API and doesn't require console access, _and_ they are a member of your account, you can grant access to a single bucket without any access to the parent instance using the default roles.

 ## Policy enforcement
 {: #iam-policy-enforcement}